cri-o/cri-o/README.md

 For async communication and long running discussions please use issues and pull requests on the github repo.
 This will be the best place to discuss design and implementation.

-For chat communication we have an IRC channel #CRI-O on chat.freenode.net, and a [channel on the Kubernetes slack](https://kubernetes.slack.com/archives/crio) that everyone is welcome to join and chat about development.
+For chat communication we have a [channel on the Kubernetes slack](https://kubernetes.slack.com/archives/crio) that everyone is welcome to join and chat about development.

 ## Awesome CRI-O